 Baden-Baden is a Rhine River cruise port in southwestern Germany.
 The town is located in the Baden-Wurttemberg state, at the northwestern border of the Black Forest mountain.
 River Oos flows through the town.
-Baden-Baden is just 10 km (6 ml) east of Rhine River (where is also the border with France) and approx 40 km (25 mi) northeast of Strasbourg France.
-The town has population around 55,000.
+Baden-Baden is just 10 km (6 mi) east of Rhine River (where is also the border with France) and approx 40 km (25 mi) northeast of Strasbourg France.
+The town has a population of around 55,000.

 The springs at the town of Baden-Baden were famous to the Romans as "The Waters" (Aquae) and "Aurelia-of-the-Waters" (Aurelia Aquensis) in honour of M.Aurelius Severus Alexander Augustus.
 Baden is a gerund which means "bathing" (modern German), but the original name of the town, Baden, derives from the earlier plural form of "bath" (Bad).

 Baden-Baden offers plenty of options for sports enthusiasts; tennis and golf are both popular in the area.
 Each May, August and October horse races take place at nearby Iffezheim.
-Baden-Baden countryside is good for mountain climbing and hiking.
+The Baden-Baden countryside is good for mountain climbing and hiking.
 In the winter the town is a popular skiing destination.
 An 18-hole golf course is available in Fremersberg.